Peer Review Process

 Each of these roles is critical in maintaining the integrity, transparency, and academic quality of the journal’s publishing process.
 The journal’s Publication Ethics policy outlines the responsibilities and ethical obligations of editors, reviewers, and authors.

-The Editor plays a central role in maintaining the publication of high-quality, original, and impactful research within their designated subject area.
-By upholding scientific rigor and editorial integrity, Editors contribute directly to the journal’s academic reputation while fostering a fair, respectful, and constructive environment for both authors and reviewers.
+By upholding scientific rigor, editorial integrity, and ethical standards, the Handling Editor plays a central role in maintaining the quality, credibility, and academic reputation of the journal while fostering a fair, respectful, and constructive environment for authors and reviewers.

 The editorial decision is based on the recommendations of the reviewers and encompasses the following options: